 The county also receives imported water from the Sacramento-San Joaquin Bay-Delta via the State Water Project to a limited extent.
 Depending on hydrologic conditions, the county has the flexibility to take zero supply from the Bay-Delta.
 Water from the Bay-Delta continues to be an important water resource and the region continues to do its part by reducing its reliance consistent with state law.

 Imported Water Sources

-The Water Authority joined the Metropolitan Water District of Southern California in late 1946, gaining a connection to the Colorado River.
+The Water Authority joined the Metropolitan Water District of Southern California (MWD) in late 1946, gaining access to Colorado River water.
 Water from the river reached San Vicente Reservoir in Lakeside a year later, via San Diego Pipeline 1 and MWD’s Colorado River Aqueduct (CRA).

 State Water Project